Skip to main content

 ssh-keygen -t <key_type>

-3. A message will appear asking you to select a directory to store the key pair — example for rsa key:
+3. A message will appear asking you to select a directory to store the key pair — an example for an RSA key:

 Enter file in which to save the key (~/.ssh/id_rsa):